SAP-samples/datahub-dine/README.md

 - Customer Reviews about the products are stored in <b>REVIEW</b> table.

+- Information about returns made by customers are stored in <b>RETURN</b> table.

-- So basically we have 6 tables.
+- So basically we have 7 tables.

 > <b><i> It is sythetic dataset derived from [SHINE](https://github.com/SAP/hana-shine-xsa) and is enriched to suit our usecases </i> </b>